RobinLinus/coins-legacy/bitcoin-lite-network.md

 The only security assumption is that there is at least one honest peer.
 In the optimistic case, lite nodes sync by downloading just a few MB.
 Otherwise, nodes can disprove attackers succinctly.

+In comparison to regular SPV clients, lite nodes provide better security and privacy.
+Furthermore they can contribute resources.

 ## Overview: The Circle of Proofs
 The lite network enables *lite nodes* to sync quickly.
 There are four main concepts: